Parkmore Irish Horse Imports

 Ken also has high hopes for a colt by Mountain Pearl.
-"He is the last produce out of the mare and I think he is real stallion material for the future.
-However the loss of the stallion inspections for 2016 is a big blow as we also have a lovely thoroughbred we were considering putting forward."
+“He is the last product out of the mare and I think he is real stallion material for the future.
+However, the loss of the stallion inspections for 2016 is a big blow as we also have a lovely thoroughbred we were considering putting forward.”
 Ken concluded.

-Excellent article written by Siobhan English for the Irish farming Independent newspaper
+An excellent article was written by Siobhan English for the Irish farming Independent newspaper

 Provides the highest quality horse imports and training since 1996.